Welcome

 cabinet on the side of next to the window or should I split the

 difference on each side?
-And place moulding on wall to cover gap or if I
+And place molding on wall to cover gap or if I

 split difference on both sides I can caulk.
 Please help with your ideas